Last updated on December 15th, 2020

 Make sure you scroll down on the calendar to see all the available times in any day.

-I am really sorry if much is already booked up.
+The calendar only shows the next few weeks ahead.
+I am really sorry if much (or everything) is already booked up.
 I know how urgent it can be to get the right help.
+There are quite a few other ways for you to get support, including a 'Get started' workshop I run frequently, all explained here.